DaMalle/cakebot/README.md

-# cakebot
+# Cakebot
-a simple discord bot for music
+A simple discord bot for music